app-icon

 Mikel Arteta (Image Credit: X / @Arsenal)

-Just like Atletico have regained their status as contenders in La Liga and UCL under Diego Simeone, London-based club Arsenal have also regained their status as contenders in the Premier League and UCL under Mikel Arteta.
-Arsenal is the only team, alongside Liverpool, to give a tough challenge to the dominant Manchester City in the Premier League.
-Mikel Arteta’s £15.6 million salary places him third, driven by Arsenal’s Premier League financial power and his recent contract extension to 2027, ensuring stability.
+Just like Atletico have regained their status as contenders in La Liga and UCL under Diego Simeone, the North-London outfit Arsenal have also regained their status as contenders in the Premier League and UCL under Mikel Arteta.
+Arsenal is the only team, alongside Liverpool, to give a tough challenge to the dominant Manchester City in the most-watched football league in the world.
+Mikel Arteta’s €18 million salary places him third in the list of highest paid football managers, driven by Arsenal’s Premier League financial power and his recent contract extension to 2027, ensuring stability.

-Although Arteta has won only the FA Cup since his arrival and has not won the League or the UCL with Arsenal, his influence and effect are commendable.
+Although the Spaniard has won only the FA Cup since his arrival and has not won the League or the UCL with Arsenal, his influence and effect are commendable.
 Arteta, who used to be Pep Guardiola’s assistant manager, has learned a lot from his teacher and is implementing it efficiently.
 In the 2024-2025 Premier League season, Arsenal, managed by Mikel Arteta, finished second in the league table and were eliminated by PSG in the knockout rounds of the UEFA Champions League.

-Current ClubTenureAnnual SalaryTotal Contract Worth
+Current ClubLeagueContract LengthAnnual SalaryTotal Contract Worth

 Mikel Arteta’s Contract with Arsenal